microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

     ![The SQL Server Big Data Cluster tab, which contains a Cluster Dashboard button to select.](media/ads-management-bdc-tab.png "Cluster Dashboard")

 3. The Big Data Cluster overview contains a brief overview of your Big Data Cluster's health, services, and service endpoints.
-For now, select the SQL Server link.
+For now, select the **SQL Server** link.

     ![The SQL Server Big Data Cluster overview, which contains a SQL Server link to select.](media/ads-management-bdc-overview.png "Big Data Cluster overview")

 4. The SQL Server details section shows information on your master instance, as well as your compute, data, and storage pods.
 Select the **View** link under SQL Metrics.
 This will open a browser window and connect to Grafana.

+   > Note that you may need to select to ignore certificate warnings and then login using the `admin` username and the password you selected in the before the HOL steps.

     ![In SQL Server cluster details, select the View link under SQL Metrics.](media/ads-management-bdc-sql-metrics.png "View in Grafana")